Select Page

 • Dogs must be on a leash.

 • Payment will be taken at the event.
-We accept cash and major credit cards.
+Cash is preferred, but we also accept major credit cards.

 • You do not need to register in advance for this event.